Gaining early user feedback? Don’t assume they love it; assume they loathe it.

-Here are 3 points to pin to your desk and to follow religiously when at this stage in your (next) brand launch process:
+Here are 3 points to pin to your desk (standing desk, I hope!) and to follow religiously when at this stage in your (next) brand launch process:

 Cohesive/Holistic/Systematic: Call it what you want.
 Your brand and all of the elements that make up your brand need to visually speak the same language and communicate the same message.
 It will make or break a Brand Atmosphere.

 Don’t try to be on all social media platforms at the outset.
 Strategize where it is most relevant for your brand to exist and apply a cohesive look-and-feel and brand voice to those channels first.
 You can always expand to other channels as time allows and needs arise.
 Also focus on only a few select traditional marketing pieces to get your brand started.
 Ensure that these pieces communicate the essence of your brand and are well designed.